What is a Septic system anyway?

-There are several ways to check.
+Next, there are several ways to check.
 If your house has a well, has no meter on the house or you get a water bill with a $0.00 amount in the sewer cost section, you probably have a septic system.
-In fact there more than 20 million sewer systems in the United states alone, which figures to about 1 in 5 houses.
+In fact there are more than 20 million sewer systems in the United states alone, which figures to about 1 in 5 houses.

 What do I need to know?

 If you have a septic system, there are some basic items you must keep in mind and some regular maintenance.
 Here are a few items that you need to consider.
 Notice some of these items link to other articles we have written with more details on each.

 Maintain Your Septic System – This will save you money in the long run.
 Having your system checked out by Martin Septic every 3-4 years is the most cost effective way of making sure your system functions for a long time!

 You Can’t Flush That! – There are definitely things that should never be flushed down the toilet.
 They fill your holding tank up faster than expected, clog drains, damage equipment and even endanger your family.

 Wasting Water Is Bad – First off is costs you a whole lot of extra money, is bad for the environment and can cause other damage to your home.
 This article has some fantastic tips to help you save.